Affordable Green Neighborhoods Grant Program

 - Travel stipend to support attendance at the Affordable Homes and Sustainable Communities Summit

-Additionally, up to four projects will be selected to receive a two-day, in-person technical assistance session with a team of USGBC and GBCI staff.
+Additionally, up to five projects will be selected to receive a two-day, in-person technical assistance session with a team of USGBC and GBCI staff.